 Day 9: Cala Ratjada – Cala Figueres

 Wake up in a peaceful bay on the Calas de Mallorca, ready for a day of cove exploration, swimming and sun-bathing.
-Day 9 is a peaceful day of slow cruising, allowing you the freedom to swim, snorkel, scuba dive or lay in the sun as you wish.
+Day 9 is a peaceful day of slow cruising.
+Allowing you the freedom to swim, snorkel, scuba dive or lay in the sun as you wish.
 Portocristo offers an appetizing palette of restaurants for lunch, including famous tapas bar Tr3nta-1 and Quince in the port.
 The Drach Caves are a worthy stop, offering the chance to experience one of the world’s largest underground lakes.
 Carry on cruising on your yacht South, towards Cala Figueres.
-Drop anchor or book a place in port for the night.
-Make sure to ask your crew to wake up extra early to purchase the catch of the day for an extra special lunch on the final day of your Spanish yacht charter!
+Then, drop anchor or book a place in port for the night.
+Also make sure to ask your crew to wake up extra early to purchase the catch of the day for an extra special lunch.
+After all, it’s the final day of your Spanish yacht charter!

 Wake up early on the final day of your Balearics yacht charter to make the most of an action-packed day!
 First stop is the Cabrera Archipelago, a chain of 19 protected islands 10km south of the mainland.
 A hotspot for scuba diving and snorkeling, frequent visits from loggerhead turtles, dolphins and whales add a real sense of excitement and wonder to exploration of the waters.
 After a morning of exotic sea-life spotting, cruise to Es Trenc.
 Drop anchor in the bay of one of the best beaches in Europe, and enjoy a final feast of fresh seafood served alfresco style.
 Savour the final hours of yacht charter life as you cruise past the dramatic cliffs of Cabo Blanco.
 Arrive in Palma in the evening, to end this memorable Balearics yacht charter experience.